“I want to have abs,” says most of my yoga students when I ask them why they practice yoga.

 - Breath in and extend your arms overhead.

-- Then, breath out as you move your torso and your arms to the right.
+- Then, breathe out as you move your torso and your arms to the right.
 Make sure your hips don’t move with your torso.

 - Stay here for at least three cycles of breath.
 Repeat if desired.